PasiniSamuele/Robust-Attack-Detectors-LLM/README.md

 ### Configuration

-In the repository you will find a template for you environmental variable in the file `env_template`.
+In the repository you will find a template for your environmental variable in the file `env_template`.
-Following this template, you should create the `.env` inserting your API keys, in particular the API key for OpenAI and for HuggingFace.
+Following this template, you should create the `.env` inserting your API keys, in particular the API keys for OpenAI and for HuggingFace.

 ### Creating the environment